elicia4/linux_notes/commands/find.md

   if `expr1` is false, `-and` is implied
 - `-or`, `-o` - true if either one is true, second expression is not evaluated if the first one is true

+### Predefined Actions

+You can do things with the results of `find` with the command itself.
+You can use predefined actions for that:
+- `-delete` - delete matching files
+- `-ls` - do `ls -dils` on the matching file
+- `-print` - output full results to standard output, the default option
+- `-quit` - quit once a result was found

+To delete all `*.bak` files in the home directory (and its subdirectories):

+    find ~ -type f -name '*.bak' -delete

+**Be cautious when you use this command.** Always execute the command above with `-print` first:

+    find ~ -type f -name '*.bak' -print

+    # or just
+    find ~ -type f -name '*.bak'

+The order of actions is important.
+Predefined actions (**like `-delete`**) should always go last.

+The previously mentioned `-exec command '{}' ';'` option allows you to run user-defined actions.
+You can also execute user-defined actions interactively by using the `-ok` in place of `-exec`:

+    find ~ -type f -name 'file*' -ok ls -l '{}' ';'
+    < ls ... /home/user/bin/file > ? y
+    -rwxr-xr-x 1 user   user 224 2007-10-29 18:44 /home/user/bin/file
+    < ls ... /home/user/file.txt > ? y
+    -rw-r--r-- 1 user   user   0 2016-09-19 12:53 /home/user/file.txt

+Note that with `{}` the `ls -l` will be executed on each found file one at a time, like so:

+    ls -l file1
+    ls -l file2
+    ...

+If you want to combine the files into a single argument list, use `+` instead of `';'`:

+    find ~ -type f -name 'file*' -ok ls -l '{}' +

+### `xargs`

+This command accepts input from standard input and converts into an argument list for a specified command:

+    find ~ -type f -name 'file*' -print | xargs ls -l

+The output of the `find` command gets piped into `xargs`, which, in turn, constructs an argument list for the `ls` command and executes it.
+Note that whenever the argument list exceeds the possible command size, `xargs` executes the command multiple times.
+To see the maximum size of the command line:

+    xargs --show-limits

+To make `find` and `xargs` work with file with unusual filenames (those that contain spaces or other breaking characters), `find` and `xargs` can use a *null character* as an argument separator.
+To do that, use `print0` for `find` and `-0` options:

+    find ~ -iname '*.jpg' -print0 | xargs --null ls -l